Language Learning Tips for Beginners: Learn the Fundamentals Easily

 - Common tenses (present, past, future)

-Practice Through Simple Sentences
+Practice With Basic Sentences

 Examples of practice: